2 Summary of Significant Accounting Policies

 The table below shows the Group’s exposure to foreign currency risk based on the items’ carrying amounts.

 Various foreign exchange rates and their impact on assets and liabilities were simulated in an in-depth sensitivity analysis to determine the effects on income.
+A 10 % increase in the euro versus the US dollar as of December 31, 2016 would have reduced the Group’s income by less than € 0.1 million.
+A 10 % decline in the euro versus the US dollar would have increased the Group’s income by less than € 0.1 million.

-A 10 % increase in the euro versus the US dollar as of December 31, 2015 would have reduced the Group’s income (assuming stable interest rates) by € 0.1 million.
+A 10 % increase in the euro versus the US dollar as of December 31, 2015 would have reduced the Group’s income by € 0.1 million.
 A 10 % decline in the euro versus the US dollar would have increased the Group’s income by € 0.1 million.

-A 10 % increase in the euro versus the US dollar as of December 31, 2014 would have reduced the Group’s income by less than € 0.1 million (assuming stable interest rates).
-A 10 % decline in the euro versus the US dollar would have increased the Group’s income by less than € 0.1 million.

-If the foreign exchange rates for the US dollar versus the euro had remained at the prior year’s average rate, the Group’s revenues would have been € 0.1 million lower.
-In 2014, Group revenues would have been € 0.1 million higher.
+If the foreign exchange rates for the US dollar versus the euro had remained at the prior year’s average rate, the Group’s revenues would have been less than € 0.1 million lower.
+In 2015, Group revenues would have been € 0.1 million lower.

 INTEREST RATE RISK

-The Group’s risk exposure to changes in interest rates mainly relates to available-for-sale securities/investments.
-Changes in the general level of interest rates may lead to an increase or decrease in the fair value of these securities/investments.
+The Group’s risk exposure to changes in interest rates mainly relates to available-for-sale securities.
+Changes in the general level of interest rates may lead to an increase or decrease in the fair value of these securities.
 The Group’s investment focus places the safety of an investment ahead of its return.
-Interest rate risk is limited because all securities/investments can be liquidated within a maximum of two years.
+Interest rate risk is limited because all securities can be liquidated within a maximum of two years.

 The Group is not subject to significant interest rate risks from the liabilities currently reported in the balance sheet.